MariyalaAjayKumar/MariyalaAjayKumar/README.md

 <h3>👨🏻‍💻 &nbsp;About Me</h3>

 💡 &nbsp;I like to explore new technologies and develop websites quickly and ready tov take challenges!.\
-🎓 &nbsp;I'm currently studying Computer Science and Enginnering at Jain-deemed-to-be-university\
+🎓 &nbsp;I’m currently working as a Software Developer at ZF Group.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Web Development, and Data Science.\
+🌱 &nbsp;I'm on track for learning more about python, .Net Framework, Web Development,terraform,Automation Testing and AWS.\
 ✍️ &nbsp;In my free time, I will read books and Playing games.\
 💬 &nbsp;Feel free to reach out to me for volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at ajaykumarmariyala@gmail.com!
 I'll try to respond as soon as I can.\